 Cutis laxa is a rare disorder of connective tissue that causes the skin to stretch easily and hang in loose folds.

 Cutis laxa can be mild, affecting only a person's appearance, or severe, affecting the internal organs.
-The skin may be very loose at birth, or it may become loose later.
-The loose skin is often most noticeable on the face, resulting in a prematurely aged appearance.
+The skin may be very loose at birth or it may become loose later.
+The loose skin is often most noticeable on the face, resulting in a prematurely aged appearance and a hooked nose.
 The lungs, heart, intestines, or arteries may be affected with a variety of severe impairments.

 Although symptoms often become noticeable shortly after birth, they may begin suddenly in children and adolescents.
-Symptoms usually develop after a severe illness involving fever, inflammation of organs such as the lining of the lungs or heart, or erythema multiforme (patches of red, raised skin).
 In some people, symptoms develop gradually during adulthood.